Neil Young: Business ventures

 Young was part owner of Lionel, LLC, a company that makes toy trains and model railroad accessories.
 In 2008 Lionel emerged from bankruptcy and his shares of the company were wiped out.
 He was instrumental in the design of the Lionel Legacy control system for model trains, and remains on the board of directors of Lionel.
 He has been named as co-inventor on seven US patents related to model trains.

 PonoMusic

 Young has long held that the digital audio formats in which most people download music are deeply flawed, and do not provide the rich, warm sound of analog recordings.
 He claims to be acutely aware of the difference, and compares it with taking a shower in tiny ice cubes versus ordinary water.
 Young and his company PonoMusic developed Pono, a music download service and dedicated music player focusing on "high-quality" uncompressed digital audio.
 It was designed to compete against highly compressed MP3 type formats.
 Pono promised to present songs "as they first sound during studio recording".
-The service and the sale of the player were launched in October 2014.
+The service and the sale of the player were launched in October 2014 and discontinued in April 2017.